apache/drill/_docs/develop-custom-functions/030-developing-an-aggregate-function.md

 ---
 Create a class within a Java package that implements Drill’s aggregate interface into the program.
 Include the required information for the function.
-Your function must include data types that Drill supports, such as int or BigInt.
-For a list of supported data types, refer to the [SQL Reference]({{ site.baseurl }}/docs/sql-reference).
+Your function must include data types that Drill supports, such as INTEGER or BIGINT.
+For a list of supported data types, refer to the [SQL Reference]({{ site.baseurl }}/docs/supported-data-types/).

 Complete the following steps to create an aggregate function: